icme/cme257-advanced-julia/syllabus.md

   * Interfacing with C/Fortran shared object libraries, Python, other languages
 4. Julia in the Wild
   * Debugging, performance, etc.
-  * Special topics - parallelism, linear algebra implementations, blas calls, etc., the future of Julia
+  * Special topics - parallelism, linear algebra implementations, blas calls, etc.,

-Julia is a relatively new language, and is still being rapidly developed, we're going to work with the most recent version we can [on GitHub](https://github.com/JuliaLang/julia).
-This will allow us to see the most up-to-date functionality, and maybe you'll even find something you can contribute to.

 I want to cover material that is interesting and useful to you.
 If there is something in particular that you would like to see, let me know!